 Content and activity

-Your content and activity may be visible to anyone with permission to view it, which you grant by performing actions (e.g., liking content), by posting within specific sections or on profile pages, using the chatroom, or by direct messaging others on NamePros.
+Your content and activity may be visible to anyone with permission to view it, which you grant by performing actions (e.g., liking content or voting in a poll), by posting within specific sections or on profile pages, using the chatroom, or by direct messaging others on NamePros.
 The majority of sections on NamePros are public for everyone to see, including members and visitors that are not logged in (guests, bots, and search engines), and you should assume that all of your actions, activity, and content on NamePros are public or may become public.